jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - As part of the BIA, establish:
         - **recovery time objectives (RTO)**: how long it takes to recover
         - **recovery point objectives (RPO)**: the maximum tolerable data loss
-        - **maximum tolerable downtime (MTD)**: how long an org can survive an interruption of critical functions
+        - **maximum tolerable downtime (MTD)**: (AKA maximum allowable downtime or MAD) how long an org can survive an interruption of critical functions
         - along with the costs of downtime and recovery
     - **Continuity planning**: The first two phases of the BCP process (project scope and planning and the business impact analysis) focus on determining how the BCP process will work and prioritizing the business assets that need to be protected against interruption
       - The next phase of BCP development, continuity planning, focuses on the development and implementation of a continuity strategy to minimize the impact realized risks might have on protected assets